 Selling Your Mineral Rights

 When you sell your mineral rights, an interested party becomes the owner of your property’s subsurface and has the right to explore it for valuable minerals.
-If you aren’t selling directly to the oil company, the buyer likely has plans to start or continue a drilling operation.
+Aren’t you selling directly to the oil company?
+Then, the buyer likely has plans to start or continue a drilling operation.